How to increase appetite in the elderly

 Fight dry mouth

-Dry mouth has been known to hinder an elderly person’s ability and desire to eat and drink.
-If this appears to be the case for your loved one, the first step to take is to consult your doctor or dentist, as often medication is the primary cause of dry mouth.
+If dry mouth is preventing your loved one from wanting to eat, the first step to take is to consult your doctor or dentist, as often medication is the primary cause of dry mouth.
 Ask your doctor or dentist to recommend you products that moisturise your mouth, including prescription or over-the-counter mouthwashes.
-Your doctor may determine that medication isn’t the cause of dry mouth, in which case it’s likely to be caused by dehydration, an existing medical condition or treatment such as chemotherapy.

 Use finger foods